footings/footings/docs/tutorials/intro-series/1-building-a-model.md

   timeout: -1
 ---

-# A Footings Model
+# Building a Model

 ## Introduction

-This is the first tutorail in the [Intro Series](index.md) describing how to use the [Footings framework](https://www.github.com/footings/footings) to build models.
+This is the first tutorial in the [Intro Series](index.md) describing how to use the [Footings framework](https://www.github.com/footings/footings) to build models.
 Note the `Footings framework` was developed with the intention of making it easier to build actuarial models, but it can also be used to build any type of model.

-Knowing the princples of the `Footings framework` which are listed below will help one understand why models are built the way in which they are.

-- Models are a sequence of linked steps
-- Models should be easy to understand
-- Models need to have validation built in
-- Models need to be audited using a second source such as excel
-- Models should be self documenting
-- Models need to scale when needed
-- Models can be combined to form other models

-This tutorial won't touch all of the princples, but it will highlight the first two - `models are a sequence of linked steps` and `models should be easy to understand`.
+Knowing the [principles](../../principles.md) of the `Footings framework` will help one understand why models are built the way in which they are.
+This tutorial won't touch all of the principles, but it will highlight the first two - `models are a sequence of linked steps` and `models should be easy to understand`.

 ## Example Model Code